 The New York City location has a Chocolate Shop attached to it.
 Here you can browse the shelves filled with Max Brenner’s chocolate-y creations.
 Most of the chocolate available in the Chocolate Shops are Kosher Dairy.
 There is a wide range of chocolate bricks, colourful bonbons, caramelized nuts and crispy wafers.

+There you have the Max Brenner review.
 Have you been to Max Brenner?
 If not, what’s your favourite dessert restaurant?